MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 >
 > - **Configure dynamic routing for your Microsoft peering enabled ExpressRoute circuit:** Dynamic routing for ExpressRoute leverages BGP to provide automatic route updates, optimal path selection, scalability, and interoperability for your network.
 >
 > - **Configure Service Health for receiving notification:** Configure Service Health notifications to alert you when planned and upcoming maintenance is happening to all ExpressRoute circuits in your subscription.
+For more information on how to integrate with the overall health model for your workload, see [Health modeling for workloads](/azure/well-architected/cross-cutting-guides/health-modeling).
 >
 > - **Configure Traffic Collector for ExpressRoute:** ExpressRoute Traffic Collector enables the sampling of network flows over your ExpressRoute circuits.
 >